-There is a lot of heaviness in the world right now – we’re going through a pandemic and a racial justice movement.
+There is a lot of heaviness in the world right now – we’re going through a pandemic, a racial justice movement, a climate crisis and wildfires.
 It’s traumatic.
 In fact, one super viral article even described the emotional process we’re going through right now as grief.
 It’s unrealistic to expect your employees to leave their feelings offline, especially when work and home are now taking place in the same spaces.

 This isn’t actually a simple fix, but make sure you’re providing an atmosphere where employees can talk about what they’re feeling, or feel like they can bring emotions to work without being penalized.
 Ask your employees generally how they’re feeling, or have an anonymous way to ask the group about any ideas for support.
 You can also alert them to any benefits offered in your health plan, like an EAP or mental health services.
 Leadership should bring up topics like mental health care and how they are feeling too.
 Perhaps even provide trainings on coping with stress or access to apps like Headspace to encourage meditation.